-- 169. Countries should require both ordering and beneficiary institutions to take freezing actions and prohibit transactions with designated persons and entities (i.e., screening customers and required information relating to VA transfers in order to comply with their targeted financial sanctions obligations).
-The ordering institution should have the required information about its customer, the originator, and the beneficiary institution should have the required information about its customer, the beneficiary institution should have the required information about its customer, the ordering and beneficiary institutions should have the requirements set forth in Recommendation 10.
-The ordering and beneficiary institutions should have screened their customer name for compliance with targeted financial sanctions obligations at the time of onboarding their respective customer (and upon name changes).
-They must then screen the names of the other party (the originator or the beneficiary) when they conduct the VA transfer (see Figure 1 above). - 170.
+- 193. Countries should require both ordering and beneficiary institutions to take freezing actions and prohibit transactions with designated persons and entities (i.e., screening and required information relating to VA transfers in order to comply with their targeted financial sanctions obligations).
+The ordering institution should have the required information about its customer, the originator, and the beneficiary institution should have the required information about its customer, the beneficiary, in line with the CDD requirements set forth in Recommendation 10.
+The ordering and beneficiary institutions should have screened their customer's name for compliance with targeted financial sanctions obligations at the time of onboarding their respective (and upon name changes).
+They must then screen the names of the other party (the originator or the beneficiary) when they conduct the VA transfer (see Table 1 above). - 194.
 Countries should require VASPs or other obliged entities to implement an effective control framework to ensure that they can comply with their targeted financial sanction obligations.
 This framework should take into account the nature of VA transfers.
 Because the required information identifying the originator and beneficiary can be held separately to the VA transfer system (e.g., the blockchain), the VA transfer can be completed even with such information missing or without screening the transfer to identify suspicious and prohibited transactions.
 Therefore, VASPs or other obliged entities should screen required VA transfer information separately to such direct settlement.
-Thus, VASPs should consider remediation measures that fit their business process and the technical nature of VAs.
-Although blockchain technology is ever-changing, examples of controls that a VASP or other obliged entity could implement include: - a) put a customer wallet on hold until screening is completed and confirmed that no concern is raised; and - b) arrange to receive a VA transfer with a provider's wallet that links to a customer wallet.
-Move the transferred VA to their customer's wallet only after the screening is completed and confirmed no concern is raised. - 171.
+Thus, VASPs may need to consider mitigation measures that fit their business process and the technical nature of VAs.
+Although blockchain technology is ever-changing, examples of controls that a VASP or other obliged entity could implement include: - a. putting a wallet on hold until screening is completed and confirmed that no concern is raised; and - b. arranging to receive a VA transfer with a provider's wallet that links to a customer's wallet and moving the transferred VA to their customer's wallet only after the screening is completed and has confirmed no concern is raised. - 195.
 Countries should be aware of this nature of VA transfers, which is different from the traditional fiat wire transfer.
 Thus, countries should require VASPs and other obliged entities to document their remediation control action to facilitate effective supervision.
+Potentially, countries could ask obliged entities to document this control in their AML/CFT risk assessment.

-39 Recommendation 16, INR.16 paragraph 5.
+47 Recommendation 16, INR.16 paragraph 5.